clado-ai/search-mcp/README.md

 # Clado MCP Server

-This is an unofficial Model Context Protocol (MCP) Server for Clado..
+This is an official Model Context Protocol (MCP) Server for Clado..

 More information about automcp can be found at [automcp.app](https://automcp.app).